Top Reasons to Hire a Co-op Student

 - To supervise and guide the student during the placement and report any concerns to the Co-op Coordinator.

-- To complete a mid-term and final evaluation and discuss the results with the Co-op student (please submit copies of the forms to the co-op office).
-At the time of the mid-term evaluation, it is requested that each supervisor and student meet for an on-site visit with one of the Co-op Coordinators to discuss the student's progress thus far.
+- To complete a mid-term and final evaluation and discuss the results with the Co-op student.
+At the time of the mid-term evaluation, it is requested that each supervisor and student meet for an on-site visit with one of the Co-op Coordinators to discuss the student's progress.

 - To provide a welcoming and skill-developing co-op experience for the student.